kunigami/kunigami.github.io/blog/_posts/2021-08-31-discrete-time-filters.md

 {% include blog_vars.html %}

-In this post we'll learn about discrete filters.
-Their definitions, some properties and examples.
+In this post we'll learn about discrete filters, including definitions, some properties and examples.

 <!--more-->